tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 Example Setup of a New Managed Grid
 -----------------------------------

+This example creates an actual grid, but it's all just on one machine with different "node directories" and a separate tahoe process for each node.
+Usually of course each storage server would be on a separate computer.

 Note that we use the ``daemonize`` command in the following but that's only one way to handle "running a command in the background".
 You could instead run commands that start with ``daemonize ...`` in their